-Figure 2-4 shows where these recommendations fit into a configuration.
+Figure 2-4 on page 2-10 shows where these recommendations fit into a configuration.

 This integrated PAD support is provided as an extension of the PCNE.
 There is also transparent PAD support which is discussed later in this chapter.